-Before creating your risk management plan, it’s important to understand the definition of “risk.”
+Before creating your risk management plan, it’s essential to understand what “risk” really means.

-Risk, in the business world, is an event or condition that, if it materialized, might affect business objectives — positively or negatively.
-Investing money, for example, incurs the risk of a positive outcome—financial gain—and a negative one—financial loss.
+In the business world, a risk is an event or condition that, if it happens, might affect business objectives positively or negatively.
+Investing money, for example, incurs the risk of a positive outcome (financial gain) or a negative one (financial loss).

 “Risks” are not the same as “threats.”
-A risk is what might happen: When you cross the street, you might get hit by a car, so you look both ways before stepping off the curb.
-A threat is imminent: A vehicle speeding through the intersection is about to hit you, so you jump or run out of the way.
+Risk is what might happen in a theoretical sense; when you cross the street, you might get hit by a car, so you look both ways before stepping off the curb.
+A threat is specific and imminent: a vehicle speeding through the intersection is about to hit you, so you jump out of the way.

-A risk that has been realized is an event or incident.
-In cybersecurity, the term “event” refers to some unusual and observable occurrence: someone tries to breach the system.
+A risk that has happened is an event or incident.
+In cybersecurity, the term “event” refers to some unusual and observable occurrence, such as someone trying to breach the system.
 If the breach attempt succeeds, that’s an “incident.”
 In other words, a cybersecurity incident is an event that results in damage or exposure to information security assets and operations.

-Once you’ve fully grasped the meaning of risk, you can begin managing it.
-The risk management process involves a series of actions, like stepping stones, each leading to the next and each important to your risk management program.
+Once you fully understand the meaning of risk, you can begin managing it.
+The risk management process involves a series of actions, each step leading to the next one and all of them critical to your risk management program.